-- Email landrequests@pembina.com with your name, legal land description, and a description of the work you would like to do. - Pembina U.S. will contact you and walk you through how to submit a request for permission to proceed with your activity in, along or adjacent to the ROW. - Pembina U.S. will review your request once your information has been received.
+- Email landrequests@pembina.com with your name, legal land description, and a description of the work you would like to do. - Pembina U.S. will contact you and walk you through how to submit a request for permission to proceed with your activity in, along or adjacent to the Right-of-Way (ROW) or pipeline. - 3.
+Pembina U.S. will review your request once your information has been received.
 Pembina U.S. may: - grant consent with standard conditions - grant consent that requires specific conditions be met to ensure safety - work with you to find solutions and resolve issues regarding the consent request - deny consent in the rare situation that a feasible safety solution cannot be found. - 4.
-Once consent has been granted, you must: - make a locate request to your local One-Call Centre at least 48 hours, or as indicated by your local One Call centre, before beginning the work.
+Once consent has been granted, you must: - make a locate request to your local One Call Notification Center at least 2-3 business days, or as indicated by your local One Call Notification Center, before beginning the work.
 Pembina U.S. will arrange for a Company representative to be on site to inspect the area at time of crossing. - always keep the written consent and documentation onsite. - follow all terms and conditions laid out in the consent, and all instructions from Pembina U.S. personnel onsite.